kubeflow/website/content/docs/pipelines/sdk/_index.md

 +++
-title = "Building Pipelines with the SDK" description = "Use the Kubeflow Pipelines SDK to build components and pipelines." weight = 50
+title = "Building Pipelines with the SDK" description = "Use the Kubeflow Pipelines SDK to build components and pipelines" weight = 50
 +++